MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-datahug-tutorial.md

 1. **[Configuring Azure AD Single Sign-On](#configuring-azure-ad-single-sign-on)** - to enable your users to use this feature.
 2. **[Creating an Azure AD test user](#creating-an-azure-ad-test-user)** - to test Azure AD single sign-on with Britta Simon.
-3. **[Creating a Datahug test user](#creating-a-datahug-test-user)** - to have a counterpart of Britta Simon in Datahug that is linked to the Azure AD representation of her.
+3. **[Creating a Datahug test user](#creating-a-datahug-test-user)** - to have a counterpart of Britta Simon in Datahug that is linked to the Azure AD representation of user.
 4. **[Assigning the Azure AD test user](#assigning-the-azure-ad-test-user)** - to enable Britta Simon to use Azure AD single sign-on.
 5. **[Testing Single Sign-On](#testing-single-sign-on)** - to verify whether the configuration works.